Improper Exhibition of a Weapon

-This crime is not often charged by itself.
+This crime is not often charged by itself in West Palm Beach.
 When a person commits aggravated assault with a firearm, they necessarily commit this crime.
 This charge is normally brought up during aggravated assault plea deal negotiating.
-The prosecutor might not think he has enough evidence or the defendant thinks there might be too much evidence against him and it might be advantageous for either party to negotiate a plea deal involving this lesser charge as opposed to the more serious aggravated assault charge.What the State Has to Prove for You to Be Convicted of Improper Exhibition of a Weapon
+The prosecutor might not think he has enough evidence or the defendant thinks there might be too much evidence against him and it might be advantageous for either party to negotiate a plea deal involving this lesser charge as opposed to the more serious aggravated assault charge.What the State has to Prove for You to Be Convicted of Improper Exhibition of a Weapon

 For you to be convicted under Florida Statute 790.10, the state prosecutor must prove beyond a reasonable doubt:

 - You had a weapon on you or carried a weapon on you;

 - You showed the weapon in a rude, careless, angry, or threatening manner; and

 - You did this in front of other people.

 Florida has a broad definition of weapon which includes, but not limited to, tazers, knives, swords, brass knuckles, or billie clubs.